 The essential items are a ski jacket and salopettes.
 These can be pricey, so if it’s your first trip, I recommend borrowing some from friends or heading to TK Maxx or eBay, where you can get some cheap skiwear.
 After your first time snowboarding or skiing and once you’re sure you like the experience and want to go again, then it’s worth forking out on some good gear.
 This year I had a new Columbia down jacket, and it was so warm – I could really feel the difference.

 Things To Look Out For When Buying Jackets & Salopettes

 - Waterproof rating: You ideally want waterproof clothing when skiing/boarding as you will want to stay dry when it snows/rains/you fall over.
 So look for the waterproof rating on jackets and salopettes.
-Go for minimum 5,000mm+, but ideally 10,000mm+.
+Go for a minimum of 5,000mm+, but ideally 10,000mm+.